ntustison/PaperANTsX/Text/results.md

 status, $GENDER$, $DIAGNOSIS$, and $VISIT$ were taken directly from the ADNIMERGE package.

-Second, linear-mixed effects (LME) modeling were used to quantify between-subject and residual variabilities, the ratio of which provides an estimate of the effectiveness of a given biomarker for distinguishing between subpopulations.
+Second, linear mixed-effects (LME) [@verbeke1997linear] modeling was used to quantify between-subject and residual variabilities, the ratio of which provides an estimate of the effectiveness of a given biomarker for distinguishing between subpopulations.
 In order to assess this criteria while accounting for changes